 US B-2 bomber flies among Japanese F-35 fighters

-The B-2 took off from Royal Australian Air Force Base Amberley.
+The B-2 took off from the Royal Australian Air Force Base Amberley.
 When encountering Japanese fighters, the pilots conducted coordination operations and refueled in the air.

 “The opportunity to integrate our B-2 Spirit pilots with the JASDF’s fifth-generation aircraft is a significant milestone for bilateral integration operations,” said Lt.
 Col. Justin Meyer, US Air Force Chief of Staff.